Healing Sounds, LLC

 Anna McChesney, MS, LPC, MT-BC

-Anna is a Co-Director of Healing Sounds Music Therapy, LLC and board certified music therapist, licensed music educator, certified rehabilitation counselor, and a licensed profession counselor in the Commonwealth of Virginia.
+Anna is a Co-Director of Healing Sounds, LLC and board certified music therapist, licensed music educator, certified rehabilitation counselor, and a licensed profession counselor in the Commonwealth of Virginia.
 She is a 2004 graduate of East Carolina University with degrees in Music Therapy and Music Education.
 Upon graduation, Anna completed her internship and contracted services though Musicworx of California in San Diego, California, where she served in diverse settings ranging from hospitals and cancer survival groups to public schools and private homes.
 Anna has extensive experience working as a music therapist, including providing therapy services and crisis stabilization to detained teenagers in the Richmond area.
 Through her work in state-operated programs within Virginia’s department of education, she has co-authored standards and a curriculum for art and music therapists in education programs as part of the regular school day.
 She coordinates and leads training regarding social and emotional learning, and speaks at regional and national conferences about her experiences in therapy.
 Additionally, Anna teaches at VCU, her graduate school alma mater, as an adjunct professor instructing music therapy coursework.
 She enjoys employing mindfulness based practices and helping others reach their best potential.

 Daneyelle Elder, MT-BC